 (Editorâ€™s note: This piece is one in a series of â€śFamiliar Faces Fridayâ€ť features to be written by Spirit reporter Destiny Pifer.

 The point of the project will be to highlight a member of the

 community who may be recognizable to many and tell his or her story.

 Of The Spirit

-Read the full story in Friday's edition of The Spirit.
+Read all about the restoration in Wednesday's edition of The Spirit.

 The Punxsutawney Lions and VFW recently held their second annual flea market and craft show, with seven vendors in attendance.

 This year, the flea market was held at the Punxsy VFW, across from Joe's Drive In in Punxsutawney.

 The Punxsy Lions Club will hold two more flea markets this year, on Sept.
 20 and Oct.
 11.

 Anyone interested in taking part can contact Joe Molitierno at 814-938-9089 or Jim Dunlap at 814-939-0878.